Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 ## The Development process

-Everything is coordinated through github issues.
+Everything is coordinated through Github issues.
 The current development process is:

 👨‍⚕️👩‍⚕️ **Gregg Miller** and other Western Health staff provide features, content and suggestions via GitHub issues.
 Gregg & Co can create new issues for features to add, things that need changing, etc.